Scleral Contact Lenses

 Astigmatism

-If you have a moderate to severe case of astigmatism, then you may have found that standard contact lenses don’t provide the clearest, sharpest vision for you.
+If you have a moderate to severe case of astigmatism, standard contact lenses may not provide the clearest, sharpest vision for you.
 Scleral contact lenses are stable due to their size, and the liquid under the scleral lenses can compensate for the astigmatism.

 Post-Surgical Complications

-If you have experienced complications after eye surgery, then you may have found that wearing standard contact lenses doesn’t provide you with the vision correction you need.
-Since scleral contact lenses vault over the entire front surface of the eye, they will provide you with the sharp vision correction needed.
+If you’ve experienced complications after eye surgery, standard contact lenses may not provide you with the vision correction you need.
+Since scleral contact lenses vault over the entire front surface of the eye, they will provide you with sharp vision correction.

 Keratoconus

-Keratoconus is an eye disease which affects the structure of the cornea, the front surface of the eye.
-It causes the cornea to become thin, and irregular (cone) shaped.
-The abnormal shape of the cornea prevents light from being focused correctly on the retina and causes distorted vision.
-It is typically diagnosed childhood or the teenage years and continues to progress until the mid-thirties or so.
+Keratoconus is an eye disease that affects the structure of the cornea, the front surface of the eye.
+It causes the cornea to become thin and cone-shaped.
+The abnormal shape of the cornea prevents light from focusing correctly on the retina and causes distorted vision.
+Keratoconus typically develops during childhood or the teenage years and continues to progress until the mid-thirties or so.

-During the early stages of keratoconus, eyeglasses are sufficient to provide vision correction, but as the disease progresses, scleral contact lenses can provide sharper vision correction because they essentially replace the front surface of the eye and focus light correctly on the retina.
+During the early stages of keratoconus, eyeglasses are sufficient to provide vision correction.
+However, as the disease progresses, scleral contact lenses can provide sharper vision correction because they essentially replace the front surface of the eye and focus light correctly on the retina.

 Athlete